Ocarina (app): Critical reception

 Wired rated it 7/10, though noted "There’s a thin line between “spirit stirring” and “annoying droning.”"
-Appstruck gave the app 5/5 stars, writing "Granted I have access to a wonderfully astute and adept guitar player (hello, boyfriend), I’ll still try to wear callouses on my fingers and learn to play a live acoustic, but on my own time, the Ocarina is a fun and pleasant-sounding instrument that allows even the talentless, the musically-deficient, to produce harmonious melodies all on their own."
+Appstruck gave the app 5 out of 5 stars, writing "Granted I have access to a wonderfully astute and adept guitar player (hello, boyfriend), I’ll still try to wear callouses on my fingers and learn to play a live acoustic, but on my own time, the Ocarina is a fun and pleasant-sounding instrument that allows even the talentless, the musically-deficient, to produce harmonious melodies all on their own."
 10TopTenReviews said "Ocarina is a worthy addition to your iPhone’s app library.
 It won’t be an application that you’ll quickly tire of like the simplified drums, piano and guitar apps littering the App Store on iTunes.
 You can actually create and perform real music."
-Macworld gave it 4.5/5, writing "If you'd like to help in the effort to make more accomplished Ocarina players, start by dropping the $1 necessary to pick up an Ocarina of your own.
+Macworld gave it 4.5 out of 5, writing "If you'd like to help in the effort to make more accomplished Ocarina players, start by dropping the $1 necessary to pick up an Ocarina of your own.
 If you have even the slightest interest in making music with your iPhone, this is a must-have application."

-QuickAppReview rated Ocarina 2 a 9/10, describing it as "innovative" and "authentic".
+QuickAppReview rated Ocarina 2 a 9 out of 10, describing it as "innovative" and "authentic".